Simple Regression Tree Learner

 Options

 Select the column containing the value to be learned.
-Rows with missing values in this column will be ignored during the learning process.
+Rows with missing values in this column are ignored during the learning process.

 Ignore columns without domain information